doukit/range.js/README.md

 # range.js
-A beautiful slide bar plugin for &lt;input type=range /&gt; .
+A beautiful input slider (jQuery plugin) for HTML5 &lt;input type='range'&gt;.
 Now, chrome, safari, firefox, opera browser are supported.

 ## Usage
 Different input can be configured with different background colors and styles.